theforeman/foreman_templates/README.md

 The `branch` default will use *develop* if you're on Foreman-nightly; or the matching *1.X-stable* branch for your version of Foreman (if it exists); or finally it will remain on the default branch as a fallback.

+Passing any option to a Rake task overrides its default value from a corresponding Setting.

 #### Examples